Subatomic Physics Discovery Grants program (individual or project) - Instructions for completing an application

 For SAP Project Discovery Grants, the applicant and each co-applicant must complete this section.

-A limit of 6,000 characters is allowed in the text box.
+A maximum of 6,000 characters is allowed in the text box.

 Discuss your most significant contributions to the training of highly qualified personnel (HQP) over the last six years.